leewujung/fundamentals/boat_tutorials/conceptual/received_level.md

 - ALLOW CHANGING SENSITIVTY AND INPUT VOLTAGE
 - GOAL IS TO DEVELOP THE INTUITION THAT INCREASING SENSITIVITY (MAKING IT LESS NEGATIVE) WOULD PRODUCE A LARGER VOLTAGE SIGNAL

+(conceptual-receiver_time_series)=
+## How do acoustic signals looks like?
+- bring in the concept of a "time series" and connect with the single value "level" above
+- show waveforms of impulsive and continuously varying sounds
+- talk about the concept of gating out a short signal section in analysis
+    - potentially using multipath to explain
+- tip: connect to Spectral analysis

+ADD WIDGET:
+- VARY: SOUND FREQUENCY
+- PLOT WAVEFORM CHANGES
+- GOAL IS TO SHOW THE INVERSE RELATIONSHIP BETWEEN FREQUENCY AND WAVELENGTH